NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/script-runner-guide.rst

 Introduction
 ============

-About NLNZ Tools SIP Generation Fairfax
+About NLNZ Tools SIP Generation Wairarapa Times (and Fairfax)
 ---------------------------------------

-NLNZ Tools SIP Generation Fairfax is specific set of tools for processing Fairfax-specific content.
+NLNZ Tools SIP Generation Wairarapa Times is specific set of tools for processing Wairarapa Times-specific content.
 The ultimate output of these tools are SIPs for ingestion into the Rosetta archiving system.

 Most of the operations are run on the command line using a set of parameters and a spreadsheet of values that when combined together with the operational code produce an output that is ready for ingestion into Rosetta.

-The purpose of these tools is to process the Fairfax files.
+The purpose of these tools is to process the Wairarapa Timaes files.
 The long-term goal would be to wrap these tools into a user interface.
 See the **Future milestones** section of the :doc:`developer-guide` for more details.

 About this document
 -------------------

-This document is the NLNZ Tools SIP Generation Fairfax Script Runner Guide.
+This document is the NLNZ Tools SIP Generation Wairarapa Times Script Runner Guide.
 It describes how to use the command-line tools provided by the project to perform various workflow operations.

 The manual is divided into chapters, each of which deals with a particular scripting operation.